Greeshma-Reddy/Greeshma-Reddy/README.md

 - 👋 Hi, I’m @Greeshma-Reddy
-- 👀 I’m interested in DATA
+- 👀 Interested in DATA
 - 🌱 Discover-Scrub-Explore-Model-Result
 - 📫 How to reach me i.greeshma77@gmail.com